Should You Go?

 You Need A List Of Items Game: Game #2:

-The charge for this official-looking document ranges from $50 to $100.
+The charge for this official looking document ranges from $50 to $100.
 I thought I would avoid this problem by typing a list of all my possessions before the trip and then showing it to the border officials when they attempted to pull this one on me.
-The officials liked the list, stamped it with a stamp, and charged me a fee anyway.
+The officials liked the list, stamped it with an official looking stamp and charged me a fee anyway.
 However, the charge was only a few dollars.
-For the most part, once you have entered the country, if you are stopped by the police or the military they could care less if you have an official-looking document.
+For the most part, once you have entered the country, if you are stopped by the police or the military they could care less if you have an official looking document.
 If their intent is to get a bribe, that document will prove worthless.